Prescriptions

 We are aware some pharmacies are no long providing a patient ordering service.

 You can request a repeat prescription using the options below.
 The easiest way to request a repeat prescription is Online.
-Our Online Services can help you request repeat medication at your convenience with automated delivery of your prescription to your preferred pharmacy.
 It will show you all your repeat medicine and dosage and you can choose the ones you need.
+It will then be sent to your usual pharmacy.

 You may also complete the Webform via the website to request a repeat prescription.